Sunday, August 4, 2024

 Closing of the Mess Hall in Rogers Park, Chicago, IL, with the International Art Group.
 Created a series of salons and gatherings around food to showcase artists' projects and have across-the-table conversations.
 2010

-"A La Blanc" White Party, Bronzeville @ 43rd and Indiana in Chicago IL.
-Transforming alleyways into family-friendly community engagement.
-This party began during COVID-19, and five years later, the neighbors are still coming together as placekeepers and using the concept of food as a social construct.
-2024
+"A La Blanc" White Party, located in Bronzeville at 43rd and Calumet Ave. in Chicago, IL, aims to transform alleyways into spaces for family-friendly community engagement.
+This event started during the COVID-19 pandemic, and five years later, neighbors continue to gather as caretakers of their community, using food as a means of social connection.